Cultivate partnerships in our community to improve lives through education, financial stability and healthy living.

 The Community Impact Committee is comprised of about 25 volunteers representing a cross section of the community.
-The committee assesses how the agencies are meeting the community’s needs in the areas of education, financial stability, health and support services.
-The committee decides the most effective way to distribute United Way funds to the agencies who have applied.
+The committee assesses how local non-profit agencies are meeting the community’s needs in the areas of education, financial stability, health and support services.
+After carefully reviewing grant applications and conducting in-person interviews, the committee evaluates the most effective way to distribute United Way funds to the agencies that have applied.
 It is the committee’s responsibility to ensure that each donor’s campaign contributions are invested in closely-monitored local programs.

 The volunteers from the committee invest many hours in the funds distribution process.
 They visit with the partner agencies and evaluate each program’s effectiveness.
 During the visits, agencies give presentations explaining their programs, services and budgets.
 The committee also studies and analyzes the agencies’ investment of United Way funds and how they are used.

 To view details about how much funding is provided to the agencies, view our most recent annual report.

 Donations designated to specific agencies are allocated by separate stream funding.
 This means that the designations, less applicable campaign expenses, are paid directly to qualified agencies.